Positron11/hydra/docs/midterm.md

 ### 3.1.
 Informal overview & design goals

-The device comprises a **closed-loop microfluidic bus** (a ring) to which multiple **registers** (functional modules) are attached via **valved junctions**.
-The bus transports fluid “slugs” between registers; registers perform operations (storage, mixing, incubation, sensing, reagent dispense, waste).
+The device comprises a **closed-loop microfluidic bus** (a ring) to which multiple registers (functional modules) are attached via valved junctions.
+The bus transports fluid "slugs" between registers; registers perform operations (storage, mixing, incubation, sensing, reagent dispense, waste).
 The design goals are:

 - **Minimality:** a single programmable transport backbone with attachable modules.
 - **Extensibility:** new registers can be added without changing bus semantics.